 Based on the general international recognition of FSC and PEFC for government procurement and the increasing number of KH-Sustainable admitted PEFC endorsed systems, in April 2009 the Keurhout Management Authority took the decision to admit all FSC and PEFC systems and certificates to the KH-Sustainable system.
-This brings about a new situation, whereby the gate-watching role with respect to FSC and PEFC certificates and systems is in fact transferred from the BoE to FSC and PEFC-International respectively.
+This has brought about a new situation, whereby the gate-watching role with respect to FSC and PEFC certificates and systems in fact has transferred from the KH-MA to FSC and PEFC-International respectively.

-At the same time the Keurhout Management Authority took a decision that other systems than those of FSC and PEFC, which might be approved by TPAC9 (Timber Procurement Assessment Committee), will be admitted to KH-Sustainable as well.
+At the same time the Keurhout Management Authority took a decision that other systems than those of FSC and PEFC, which might be approved by TPAC (Timber Procurement Assessment Committee), will be admitted to KH-Sustainable as well.

-These decisions will become applicable one month after its date of publication (May 6th 2009).
+These decisions became applicable one month after its date of publication (May 6th, 2009).